apnadkarni/blt/doc/filmstrip.rst

   The following widget options are available\:

-  **-activehandlecolor** *colorName*
+  **-activegripcolor** *colorName*
-    Specifies the default color when a handle is active.
+    Specifies the default color when a grip is active.
     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 This option may be overridden by the style's **-activebackground** option.
     The default is "skyblue4".

-  **-activehandleelief** *reliefName*
+  **-activegripelief** *reliefName*
-    Specifies the default relief when a handle is active.
-This determines the 3-D effect for the handle.  *ReliefName* indicates how the item should appear relative to the window; for example, "raised" means the item should appear to protrude.
+    Specifies the default relief when a grip is active.
+This determines the 3-D effect for the grip.  *ReliefName* indicates how the item should appear relative to the window; for example, "raised" means the item should appear to protrude.
 The default is "flat".